 Arson or Malicious Burning Laws in Virginia

 In the state of Virginia, arson is referred to as "Malicious Burning" and is considered a felony offense.
 An arson charge entails that you started a fire intentionally in order to harm or damage another individual's property or to cause bodily injury to another individual.
 Depending on the value of the property destroyed, the type of property destroyed, and whether the property was occupied during the time of the fire you can face anywhere from 12 months in prison to a life sentence.
+Need a lawyer for an arson case in Richmond?
 If you have been accused of arson or malicious burning, it is very important that you seek out an experienced criminal defense attorney in Richmond without delay.

 Understanding the Repercussions of an Arson Conviction